20 No-Mess Snacks For Board Game Night

 Some veggies are messier than others – broccoli and cauliflower, for example, might leave more scraps on the game table or on the couch than carrots, tomato, or celery sticks.
 You can even spice it up with basil pinwheels.
 However, these snacks are a great overall pick for game night and offer a nice palate cleanser for all.

 15. Fresh Fruit

 Apples, pears, grapes – these are easy to prep and fairly clean as long as your guests know their coffee table etiquette.
 When serving juicier fruits like pineapple and oranges, be ready to deploy those paper napkins so things don’t get too sticky.

 16. Trail Mix

 No need to be out in the wilderness to enjoy a hearty handful of trail mix.
-This snack comes in so many varieties and gives everyone the fuel they need to make wise moves on the board.
+This crowd-pleaser comes in so many varieties and gives everyone the fuel they need to make wise moves on the board.

 Grab a bag of the pre-packaged stuff from the store or get inventive with your own trail mix creation.
 Make it salty, make it sweet – you can even make it spicy.
 Embrace interesting ingredients and create something totally new.

 It might not sound like energy bars would make for great game night snacks, but when you make them from scratch, this dish becomes much more appealing!
 Pick up a recipe from the web and give them a try.